Christendom and the Monarchies

 This contradiction leaves souls unformed.

-The remnant must teach plainly that rulers are bound by divine law, and no usurped ecclesial structure can grant legitimacy to error.
+The remnant must therefore teach plainly that rulers are bound by divine law and that no usurped ecclesial structure can grant legitimacy to error.

 The baptism of nations remains a Catholic horizon.
 In every age, including exile, Catholics must labor so that public life again reflects truth, justice, and worship ordered to Christ.